 Canadian Emergency Wage Subsidy Update

-On April 1, 2020, Federal Finance Minister, Bill Morneau, provided an update on the proposed Canada Emergency Wage Subsidy.
-The program would offer a 75 per cent wage subsidy to businesses who have suffered at least a 30 per cent drop in gross revenue due to the impacts of COVID-19.
+Applications for the Federal Government’s Canada Emergency Wage Subsidy (CEWS) opened on April 27, 2020, offering a 75 per cent wage subsidy to businesses who have suffered a drop in gross revenue due to the impacts of COVID-19.

-- The Canada Emergency Wage Subsidy would apply at a rate of 75 per cent of the first $58,700 normally earned by employees, representing a benefit of up to $847 per week.
+- The Canada Emergency Wage Subsidy applies at a rate of 75 per cent of the first $58,700 normally earned by employees, representing a benefit of up to $847 per week.

 Organizations that do not qualify for the Canada Emergency Wage Subsidy may continue to qualify for the previously announced wage subsidy of 10 per cent of remuneration paid from March 18 to before June 20, up to a maximum subsidy of $1,375 per employee and $25,000 per employer.

-For more information, please view the Canada Emergency Wage Subsidy technical backgrounder by clicking here.
+For a link to apply and also determine your employee’s eligibility, please view the Canada Emergency Wage Subsidy technical backgrounder by clicking here.

 Temporary Foreign Workers